 John R. Maxwell

-He is a graduate of the University of Colorado, earning a Bachelor of Arts degree in Economics.
+John is a graduate of the University of Colorado, earning a Bachelor of Arts degree in Economics.

-He is a member of the National Financial Management Honor Society, a former instructor at the Commercial Lending School of the American Institute of Banking, and a graduate of the Commercial Lending Training Program of Chase Manhattan Bank.
+Bill is a member of the National Financial Management Honor Society, a former instructor at the Commercial Lending School of the American Institute of Banking, and a graduate of the Commercial Lending Training Program of Chase Manhattan Bank.

 Bill holds a Master of Science Degree in Finance from The American University, Washington, D.C. and a Bachelor of Arts degree in Economics from Thiel College, Greenville, Pennsylvania.